With your twins running around everywhere, taking them out by yourself is scary. Learn how to take toddler twins out alone and survive!

 If friends aren’t available, mommy groups make a good option (find a few on meetup.com).
 You might even make lifelong friends and stay in touch.

-Explain why they need to listen and do as you say.
-Speak to their level and let them know that cars might not see them if they dash across the street.
-Or that they need to stay close by so they don’t get lost.
-Explaining the reason shows you’re not saying it just to be mean but because for a good reason.
+Explain why they need to listen and do what you ask of them.
+For instance, let them know that cars might not see them if they dash across the street, or that they need to stay close to you so they don’t get lost.
+Explaining the reason shows you’re not saying it just to be mean but for their benefit.

 I know how terrifying it can be to take toddler twins out alone.
 They’re mobile and can run in opposite directions.
 They throw tantrums and aren’t as easily soothed as when they were infants.
-And there’s two of them and one of you.
+And there’s two of them, with only one of you.

 But the best way to overcome fear is to face it head on.
 Any time you feel apprehensive is a sign for you to do it.